-For 2012, we intend to enhance our position as a leading global manufacturer and supplier of high-quality semiconductor products, and to continue expanding key product lines, such as power management, super barrier rectifier ("SBR "), MOSFETs and logic products, while continuing to develop innovative packaging technology capability.
+For 2013, we look to combine synergies with our acquisitions to enhance profitability and growth opportunities with our global customer base and sales channels, especially in China.
 We expect our business to continue to benefit from increasing demand in China, as we consider the China market a major growth driver for our business.
+We expect revenue for the first quarter of 2013 to be slightly better than the normal seasonal pattern, although the first quarter is typically a seasonally down quarter.
 The success of our business depends, among other factors, on the strength of the global economy and the stability of the financial markets, our customers' demand for our products, the ability of our customers to meet their payment obligations, the likelihood of customers canceling or deferring existing orders and end-user consumers' demand for items containing our products in the end-markets we serve.
 We believe the long-term outlook for our business remains generally favorable despite the recent volatility in the global economy and the equity and credit markets as we continue to execute on the strategy that has proven successful for us over the years.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Business Outlook" in Part II, Item 7 and "Risk Factors - The success of our business depends on the strength of the global economy and the stability of the financial markets, and any weaknesses in these areas may have a material adverse effect on our revenues, results of operations and financial condition." in Part I, Item 1A of this Annual Report for additional information.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Business Outlook" in Part II, Item 7 and "Risk Factors - The success of our business depends on the strength of the global economy and the stability of the financial markets, and any weaknesses in these areas may have a material adverse effect on our revenues, results of operations and financial condition." in Part I, Item 1A of this Annual Report for additional information.